MAN95-dev/memory-game/README.md

 4. **Player info display**
     - At the top of the dashboard add the players name to be displayed.
     - Underneath this add a display to show their highest score (out of 3 stars).
-    - The star display changes if a different level is selected.
+    - The star display changes if a different level or theme is selected.

+5. **Info button**
+    - Add an info modal that offers easy to understand instructions on how to play the game.
+    - The modal can be represented by an icon, the info button opens the info modal.
+    - The icon will be displayed on the dashboard.

 ## Technologies Used

 - This project uses HTML, CSS and JavaScript programming languages.